Autonomous quantum machines and the finite sized Quasi-Ideal clock: Conclusions

-Such results are important, since the implementation of unitaries is a ubiquitous operation encountered in almost every research field of theoretical quantum mechanics; perhaps the most prominent example being in the field of quantum computation.
+Such results are important because the implementation of unitaries and time-dependent interactions is a ubiquitous operation encountered in almost every research field of theoretical quantum mechanics; perhaps the most prominent example being in the field of quantum computation.
 Yet very little was known about how well such control, normally accounted for by a classical field, can actually be implemented by a fully quantum autonomous setup.
-Our results provide analytical and insightful bounds on exactly how well this can be achieved, venturing into the fundamental issue of time in quantum mechanics in the process. \\
+Our results provide analytical and insightful bounds on exactly how well this can be achieved, venturing into the fundamental issue of time in quantum mechanics in the process.
+We envisage that the techniques for solving this problem may be useful in solving other dynamical problems in many-body physics.

-\acknowledgments The authors would like to thank Sandu Popescu, Michael Berry, Michal Horodecki, Sandra R. Stupar, William D. Matthews and Renato Renner, Anthony Short, Artur Malabarba for helpful discussions.
-MW and JO acknowledge support from the EPSRC, Royal Society and the COST network (Action MP1209).
-RS acknowledges support from the Swiss National Science Foundation (grant PP00P2 138917 and QSIT).

 \onecolumngrid

 \onecolumngrid